On Cahn-Hilliard-Navier-Stokes equations with Nonhomogeneous Boundary: Introduction

+As a contribution from this work, we have established the existence of weak and strong solutions and the uniqueness of weak solutions for the system \eqref{equ P}.
 Before concluding this section, we want to highlight some key aspects of the paper.
 The system \eqref{equ P} is inherently non-autonomous owing to the presence of the time-dependent boundary condition $\h(t)$.
-This introduces additional difficulties in subsequent proofs.
-Firstly, the conventional Galerkin approximation technique for obtaining the existence of weak solutions encounters challenges, as the appropriate test function space should incorporate discretized boundary data in the trace sense, which is not well-defined.
-Moreover, the intricate nonlinear coupling prohibits direct application of fixed-point arguments.
-In the context of single-phase fluid flow, such as Navier-Stokes equations with non-homogeneous boundaries, the use of Dirichlet lifting has been instrumental in proving the existence of solutions, as demonstrated in \cite{farwig, fursi1, raymond}.
-Thus we introduce a suitable lifting function (cf. \eqref{equ1}, \eqref{plift} below) for the variable $\u$.
-Subsequently, using the lifting defined in \eqref{equ1} we rewrite the equations for the lifted variable with homogeneous boundary condition and discretize it along with the variable $\varphi$.
-Then we study the existence results for the new system for the approximate problem employing Schauder’s fixed point theorem.
-Finally, by deriving the requisite estimates, we proceed to the limit for the approximate problem, thereby establishing the existence of a global weak solution.
-Another significant challenge is obtaining the energy inequality, which plays a pivotal role in understanding the long-term behaviour of the system.
-For that, we introduce a lifted energy functional for the lifted system proposed in this paper, which facilitates the derivation of uniform energy estimates for the solution.
-Further, to study the long time behaviour of the system we wish to use Lojasiewicz-Simon approach (cf. \cite{simon}), which has been proven to be highly effective in studying the long-time behaviour of nonlinear evolution equations, as demonstrated in prior works such as \cite{abels, wz, wu, Zheng, HMS}.
-However, our case differs from these works due to the non-autonomous nature of the system under consideration.
-To align with the conventional case and apply the available Lojasiewicz-Simon inequality, we convert the non homogeneous system to the homogeneous one by using an another type of appropriate lifting.
-Then, leveraging uniform bounds obtained for solutions and compact embeddings of Sobolev spaces, we establish the convergence of solutions for the lifted system, consequently yielding the convergence of the original system.
+This introduces some difficulty such as the intricate nonlinear coupling prohibits the direct application of fixed-point arguments.
+In the context of single-phase fluid flow, such as Navier-Stokes equations with non-homogeneous boundaries, the use of a lifting operator, which maps the boundary data to the domain, has been instrumental in proving the existence of solutions, as demonstrated in \cite{farwig, fursi1, raymond}.
+Using similar techniques, we introduce suitable lifting functions (cf. \eqref{equ1} below) for the Navier-Stokes equations.
+Subsequently, using the lifting defined in \eqref{equ1}, we rewrite the velocity equations with homogeneous boundary conditions and discretize it along with the variable $\varphi$.
+Then, we study the existence results for the approximate (discretized) problem employing Schauder's fixed-point theorem.
+Finally, by deriving the necessary estimates, we proceed to the limit of the approximate problem, thereby establishing the existence of a global weak solution.
+The uniqueness of weak solutions to the CHNS system with unmatched viscosities has previously been established in \cite{GMT}.
+However, in our setting, the velocity field is subject to nonhomogeneous boundary conditions, which prevents direct application of the techniques developed in \cite{GMT}.
+Specifically, the difference in concentrations, denoted by $\delta\varphi = \varphi_1 - \varphi_2$ (see Section 4), does not have zero mean due to the influence of boundary data.
+To address this challenge, we introduce a modification of the strategy proposed in \cite{GMT} to accommodate the non-homogeneous boundary conditions and successfully establish the uniqueness of weak solutions in our framework.
+Subsequently, we employ a standard regularity argument to derive the existence of strong solutions to the system \eqref{equ P}.